Phando/CR_Animation_Nodes/README.md

 CR Current Frame

 # Overview of New Nodes
-Please see this WIP CivitAIarticle for a guide to the new nodes
+Please see this WIP CivitAI article for a guide to the new nodes

 [CR Animation Nodes Guide](https://civitai.com/articles/2001/comfyui-guide-to-cr-animation-nodes)